MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 #### 4.3 Frame Constructor

 The Frame Constructor is a large portion of the manufactury that is used to assemble automata.
-It requires _Clearance Gamma_ to open.
+It requires _Clearance Alpha_ to open.

 At security level 4 or more, the Frame Constructor has started work on **Deep Indigo**'s body.
 Outside a broken AGLA-X frame lies heavily on the ground, clearly very damaged.